 More specifically, by the end of the seminar, participants should be able to:

 While the seminar’s conceptual and empirical foundations are North American, they will extend into the international sphere through appropriate readings, cases and illustrations

 Background and Support Readings

-Tuition fees for the academic year: 5 800 EUROS* (*subject to confirmation).
+Tuition fees for the academic year: 6 500 EUROS.
 They include 300 hours of French for the regular program, and 200 hours of French and intensive preparation for the CFA®.

 Enrollment fee to the CFA exam is not included.
-This does not include affiliation to the French student social security scheme (217 € for the 2017-2018 academic year) and other living expenses.
+This does not include the CVEC (Student and Campus Life Contribution, 90 € for 2018-2019) and other living expenses.

 © IGR-IAE e-declic-